 Getting ready to make the move

-Transferable skills and changing sector
+Transferrable skills and changing sector

-Transferable skills are abilities that are useful across different aspects of work and life.
+Transferrable skills are abilities that are useful across different aspects of work and life.
 They are skills that can be applied to most roles and especially important when moving into a new sector.